Travelport/travelport-uapi-tutorial/lesson_1-1.md

 <br/>

 On the first screenshot in this sequence, the red box indicates a slider.
-This slider can be moved to another position, the *non error* position, if you are the type of person who doesn't like having "errors" on your screen.
+This slider can be moved to another position, the *non-error* position, if you prefer to not display *errors* on your screen.

-The last dialog box shows a number of checkboxes selected.
+The last dialog box displays a number of selected checkboxes.
 These control various options in CXF's generation of the Java code.
-The lower set of checkboxes that are checked (such as -Xts and -Xts:multiline) are not crucial to having the tutorial work properly, but do make debugging easier.
+The lower set of checkboxes that are checked (such as -Xts and -Xts:multiline) are not crucial to have the tutorial work properly, but do make debugging easier.

 #### Command Line Generation of a Java Client

-If you are using the command line, you can do manually what Eclipse does behind the scenes based on the values given in these dialogs.
-Below is a very complex command line generated by Eclipse that you can start from, although you will need to adjust the paths to your local machine.
+If you are using the command line, you can manually do what Eclipse does behind the scenes based on the values given in these dialogs.
+Below is a complex command line generated by Eclipse that you can start from, although you need to adjust the paths to your local machine.

 {% highlight console %}
 wsdl2Java -client -d /Users/johndoe/tport-workspace/uapiJava/.cxftmp/src -classdir /Users/johndoe/tport-workspace/uapiJava/build/classes -p http://www.travelport.com/service/system_v8_0=com.travelport.service.system_v8_0 -impl -validate -exsh true -dns true -dex true -autoNameResolution -xjc-Xts,-Xts:style:multiline,-Xlocator,-mark-generated -wsdlLocation http://localhost:8080/kestrel/ExternalCacheAccessService?wsdl -verbose -fe jaxws -db jaxb -wv 1.1 file:/Users/johndoe/tport-workspace/uapiJava/wsdl/system_v8_0/System.wsdl
 {% endhighlight %}

-### Client for "System"
+### Client for *System*

-If you use the WDT viewer for a WSDL file, you will see this image when you open `wsdl/system_v8_0/System.wsdl`.
-There are tabs at the bottom of the main editor view to control whether you view this file in "design view" or as a normal source code file.
+If you use the WDT viewer for a WSDL file, this image displays when you open `wsdl/system_v8_0/System.wsdl`.
+There are tabs at the bottom of the main editor view to control whether you view this file in *design view* or as a normal source code file.

 <br/>
 <img src="images/SystemService.png"/>
 <br/>

-This diagram shows you that there are two *services* exposed by`System` : `ExternalCacheAccessService` and `SystemService`.
+This diagram shows you that there are two *services* exposed by`System`: `ExternalCacheAccessService` and `SystemService`.
 Often we will get sloppy with the nomenclature and refer to the "system service" as any object that is accessible from objects _generated from the System.wsdl file_.
 In this case, the real, concrete class `SystemService` is derived from `System.wsdl` so there is less confusion, but this can become more confusing with other WSDL files, like `Air.wsdl`, that expose many "services" as a by-product of generating the code for the "Air service."
 Whew, a lot of uses of "service"!

-For the rest of this lesson we will be working primarily with `SystemService`.
+The remainder of this lesson works primarily with `SystemService`.

-You can see the Java code that has been generated for this service in your project's `src` folder, the class `com.travelport.service.system_v8_0.SystemService`.
-Although you are welcome to read and explore the source, the good news is that you can *safely ignore* all the implementation details about this service.
-The beauty of WSDL is not knowing!
+You can view the Java code generated for this service in your project's `src` folder, the class `com.travelport.service.system_v8_0.SystemService`.
+You can *safely ignore* all the implementation details about this service.

-Referring back to the diagram for `SystemService` above, you'll see that there are three "ports" exposed by the `SystemService`: `SystemInfoPortType`, `SystemPingPortType`, and the `SystemTimePortType`.
+Referring back to the diagram for `SystemService` above, there are three *ports* exposed by the `SystemService`: `SystemInfoPortType`, `SystemPingPortType`, and the `SystemTimePortType`.
 In the code for this lesson, we'll run a simple ping request through the `SystemPingPortType`.

-### The Other Services In Unit 1
+### The Other Services in Unit 1

-We’ll be using a number of services in Unit 1, and this is a good time to generate all the necessary code for them.
-You’ll need to repeat the process of generating client code explained above with the “Air” service in src/wsdl/air_v26_0/Air.wsdl, the “Hotel” service in src/wsdl/hotel_v26_0/Hotel.wsdl , the “Vehicle” service in src/wsdl/vehicle_v26_0/Vehicle.wsdl, the “Universal” service in src/wsdl/universal_v26_0/UniversalRecord.wsdl.
+A number of services are used in Unit 1, and you need to generate all the necessary code for them.
+Repeat the process of generating client code explained previously with the *Air* service in src/wsdl/air_v26_0/Air.wsdl, the *Hotel* service in src/wsdl/hotel_v26_0/Hotel.wsdl, the *Vehicle* service in src/wsdl/vehicle_v26_0/Vehicle.wsdl, and the *Universal* service in src/wsdl/universal_v26_0/UniversalRecord.wsdl.

 ### The Programming Model

-The pattern used by the uAPI design is to expose a *port* which has a single method called *service*.
-No matter what programming language you are using, these are the same and most programming languages use the terminology of a "method" or a "function call" to refer to make a request over the network via the given port.
+The pattern used by Travelport Universal API design is to expose a *port* which has a single method called *service*.
+No matter what programming language you use, these are the same and most programming languages use the terminology of a *method* or a *function call* to refer to make a request over the network via the given port.

-Usually we refer to the port object just by its name, without any prefix or suffix, as "the ping port", or just "ping".
+Usually we refer to the port object just by its name, without any prefix or suffix, as *the ping port*, or just *ping*.
 All the ports exposed from the file `System.wsdl` start with `System` and end with `PortType` when generated Java code is produced.
 These names should be the same in almost any programming language generated from this WSDL.

 The ping port's only method is `service`, as you can see from the diagram.
-Far more interesting: the diagram shows you the input and output parameters are of type `PingReq` and `PingRsp`, for the request and response respectively.
-You can find the source code generated for these classes in the `src` Java folder with the name `com.travelport.schema.system_v8_0.PingReq`, or you can explore them with design view of `System.wsdl`.
+The diagram displays the input and output parameters `PingReq` and `PingRsp`, for the request and response respectively.
+The source code generated for these classes can be found in the `src` Java folder with the name `com.travelport.schema.system_v8_0.PingReq`, or you can explore them with design view of `System.wsdl`.

 The structure of the `PingReq` and `PingRsp` object are specified to XML inside the XSD file `src/wsdl/system_v8_0/System.xsd`.
-The XSD files define various types used in the the WSDL files, and the WSDL reference these XSDs to "import" these definitions.
-Here are the definitions for `PingReq` and `PingResp`
+The XSD files define various types used in the WSDL files, and the WSDL reference these XSDs to *import* these definitions.
+Here are the definitions for `PingReq` and `PingResp`.

 #### Ping Request/Response as defined in XML